Questor’s Gambit

 The alien emitted a sound like fireworks, whistling and crackling bursts that the ship’s computer was apparently unable to translate.
 Then another pair of limbs unfolded from the alien’s body, bringing the total count up to at least eight.
 These arms hinged like a praying mantis’s, but they spewed shiny sticky silk like a spider’s spinnerets.
 The stream of gooey material knocked Lt.
 LeGuin to the deck, glommed onto his orange fur, dripped over his uniform, and stuck him firmly to the floor.

 “Fire!”
 Cmdr.
 Wilker barked, and Lt.
 Vonn’s blazor blared.
 The energy beam bounced off of the alien’s metallic carapace and hit one of the zephyr drive coils, breaking it.
-The yellow lab launched herself bodily towards the insectoid intruder, but before she could law paws on it, a stream of sticky silk hit her hind paws, and she found herself glued in place.
+The yellow lab launched herself bodily towards the insectoid intruder, but before she could lay paws on it, a stream of sticky silk hit her hind paws, and she found herself glued in place.

 This fight was not going well.
 As Cmdr.
 Wilker knelt down to check on Lt.
 LeGuin, the alien returned to messing with the central control pylon.
 Lt.
 LeGuin was clearly shaken and might need his fur shaved to unstick him from the floor, but he seemed otherwise unharmed.
-Cmdr.
-Wilker needed a new strategy for dealing with this alien.
+Poor cat, he always seemed to be re-growing his fur from weird alien encounters.

 Lt.
 LeGuin whispered to Cmdr.
 Wilker, “You need to get the alien away from that pylon.
 It could damage the hyper crystal that powers the zephyr drive.”